joey-qytyku/OS-90-fixed/Journal.md

 I think I will use march=i386 and mtune=i486 by default.

 Either way, I will be able to use builtin for the memory operations.
 They will work in user and kernel.

+# March 20

+## ESS In Detail

+Some sections must be merged.
+They may have data with different alignments and things like that but aside from that for constant strings, rodata will merge all subsections.

+Section headers will exist.
+The name of the section is omitted and the section is described numerically.

+For executables, the format has one header and several section, and relocations.

+Relocations are placed in rel.X and rela.X sections for each section that needs them.

+Emitting the relocations like any other section is difficult because it is a special section.
+They must also match each section because they do not have a section marker.

+The first stage is to flatten the entire file into one section.
+Alignments are applied at this stage into the binary data.
+The relocations are automatically merged.

+A new section with the header is created that contains the offsets and sizes of the sections, because they still exist.

+The types of sections are limited to:
+- text
+- data
+- rodata
+- bss

+For executables, there are no symbols but there ARE relocations.
+They are required for loading programs into any location.

+The symbol table of ELF is like other executable formats.
+The entries have section markers and reference the string table.

+Wait, why no just emit the relocations as they are?
+Merging sections is problematic.
+The relocations must be updated the match the changes.

+So a two-pass linkage system is needed.
+Headers can be added last.

+## ATM Ideas

+Clip rectangle can be stored per window.
+It is rare that it needs to change that often.
+Usually we clip to the bounds of the window anyway.

+int W90_SetClip(HAWIN w, RECT* r);
+int W90_ClrClip(HAWIN w, RECT* r);

+>>> Capsule control idea for VF